 Bikes are a low-impact mode of transportation, and should be encouraged on campus.
 A commitment to promote biking requires an investment in secure, well-located bike parking, well-designed and well-connected routes, and on-site amenities to support and promote bike commuting.
-Over time, the following could be considered:
+Over time, the following should be considered:

-- Bike-friendly design guidelines for new and renovated facilities: - A campus bike circulation plan to ensure both bike and pedestrian safety, - Secure and adequate bike parking by all buildings; - Campus amenities should encourage bike use, such as the availability of lockers and showers; - Programs to encourage bike use and promote bike safety, and - Special policies to protect coulee and river valley areas from bike-related impacts.
+- Bike-friendly design guidelines for new and renovated facilities; - A campus bike circulation plan to ensure both bike and pedestrian safety, - Secure and adequate bike parking by all buildings; - Campus amenities should encourage bike use, such as the availability of lockers and showers; - Programs to encourage bike use and promote bike safety, and - Special policies to protect coulee and river valley areas from bike-related impacts.

-Fig. 7.4 | BICYCLE PARKING, DRAKE UNIVERSITY, IOWA (Design Precedent)
+Fig. 7.6 | BICYCLE PARKING, MATTHEW BOULTON CAMPUS, BIRMINGHAM METROPOLITAN COLLEGE (Design Precedent)